arangodb/docs/arangograph/scim.md

 ---
 layout: default
-description: How to enable SCIM provisioning
+description: >-
-title: SCIM Provisioning
+   How to enable SCIM provisioning with Okta for your ArangoGraph project
 ---
 # SCIM Provisioning